At 1Point4Teacher, we currently teach English to years 1-6

 Phonics and SPAG

 Our Year 2 programme is packed but is based around the gaps in your child’s learning.
 At the beginning of year 2, I will assess your child to see if there are any gaps in their learning before moving on.
-If they have gaps which most children do.
-Lessons will be planned based on these gaps first or they will begin working though phase 6 phonics which incorporates grammar rules.
+If they have gaps which most children do, lessons will be planned based on these first.
+Alternatively, they will begin working though phase 6 phonics which incorporates grammar rules.

 If your child has not learned the skills taught in year 1 (see year 1 section) this will be continued into year 2.
 Otherwise they will begin writing in a joined style as soon as they can form letters securely with the correct orientation.
 Your child will be taught to: